 In order to meet the requirements for certification, learners must pass two TSASK exams.
 The Part A exam is written after completion of the A1 and A2 courses, while the Part B exam is written after completion of the B1 and B2 courses.
 These exams are administered by TSASK, and take place in Saskatoon and Regina, as well as other locations, throughout the year.

-Sun West Students will be provided with a Pan Global e-Textbook
+Sun West Students only will be provided with a Pan Global e-Textbook.
+All other students see below.

 Non-Sun West students and Adults, please note that there will be additional fees for the textbooks in this course (if you have not already purchased them).
-This will be around $900, but more details will be provided after you register or call us at 306-252-1000 for more information.
+The Part A textbook costs will be approx. $500.
+More details will be provided after you register or call us at 306-252-1000 for more information.

 Suggested Career Pathways